pupil-labs/pupil-docs/src/alpha-lab/multiple-rim.md

 <div style="margin-bottom: 50px;"></div>

 2. **Record Scanning Videos:** For this guide, we used *five* separate scanning recordings to cover the environment.
-If you have an even bigger or more complex environment, it might be necessary to use more scanning recordings, which is fine.
-On the other hand, it might be possible to use just one scanning recording if you can capture sufficient data, or where you have a smaller environment.
+If you have a bigger or more complex environment, it might be necessary to use more.
+On the other hand, it might be possible to use fewer if you have a smaller environment or if you can capture sufficient data.
 Remember, each scanning recording must be **under 3 minutes in duration**.

 Check out these videos which show how we made the scans (also be sure to follow our [best practices](/enrichments/reference-image-mapper/#scanning-best-practices) for optimal scanning):